ignite/cli/docs/guide/token_factory.md

 Define the format of a new token denom in `proto/tokenfactory/tx.proto`.

-Remove `int32 supply = 8;` from MsgCreateDenom and change the field order acccordingly so `canChangeMaxSupply` becomes 8 from 9
+Remove `int32 supply = 8;` from MsgCreateDenom and change the field order acccordingly so `canChangeMaxSupply` becomes 8 from 9.
+This results in the following `MsgCreateDenom` message.

 ```proto
 message MsgCreateDenom {